jyablonski/doqs/src/content/docs/data/reddit.md

 ## Data Quality Considerations

 1. The quality of the Sentiment Analysis provided by nltk isn't perfect.
+There's potential improvements to be made here to increase the accuracy and validity of these sentiment analysis values.